foreversunyao/foreversunyao.github.io/_posts/2020-08-01-k8s-commands.md

 - log verbosity
 ```
+ //
  --v=0	Generally useful for this to always be visible to a cluster operator.
  --v=1	A reasonable default log level if you don't want verbosity.
  --v=2	Useful steady state information about the service and important log messages that may correlate to significant changes in the system.
 This is the recommended default log level for most systems.
  --v=3	Extended information about changes.
  --v=4	Debug level verbosity.
  --v=5	Trace level verbosity.
  --v=6	Display requested resources.
  --v=7	Display HTTP request headers.
  --v=8	Display HTTP request contents.
  --v=9	Display HTTP request contents without truncation of contents.
 ```

-- raw
+- raw api
 ```
 kubectl get --raw /api/v1/nodes/<node>/proxy/stats/summary
 ```